MicrosoftDocs/architecture-center/docs/guide/technology-choices/service-for-java-comparison-content.md

 ### Open-source search engine

 Searches are integral parts of any application.
 If speed, performance, and high availability are critical, searches on terabytes and petabytes of data can be challenging.
 When you host Java applications on Azure, plan to host your related Solr and Elasticsearch instances.
-Alternatively, consider migrating to [Azure Cognitive Search](/azure/search).
+Alternatively, migrate to [Azure Cognitive Search](/azure/search).

 ### Big data tools

 Big data tools enable the automation of data flow among the software systems.
-They support scalable, robust, and streamlined data routing graphs along with system mediation logic.
+They support scalable, robust, streamlined data routing graphs and system mediation logic.
 They're utilized to build live data flow pipelines and stream applications.
 Learn how [Nifi][8] and [Apache Kafka][9] on Azure might be suitable for your needs.

 ### Supportability options

 Use the following table to identify potential options for your application type.
-AKS and Virtual Machines support all application types, but they require your team to take on more responsibilities.
+AKS and Virtual Machines support all application types but require your team to take on more responsibilities.

 |          | Azure Spring Apps | App Service Java SE | App Service Tomcat | App Service JBoss EAP | Azure Container Apps | AKS | Virtual Machines |
 |---------------------------------|----------|----------|----------|----------|----------|----------|----------|